candlepin/candlepin.github.io/docs/subscription-manager/debug_http_traffic.md

 Introduction
 ============

-When you want to watch communication between RHSM clients (subscription-manager, rhsm.service, virt-who, etc.) and Candlepin server, then you can use several complicated solutions (Wireshark, parsing logs of Candlepin server) and one simple solution that is introduced in this document.
+You can watch network communication between RHSM clients (subscription-manager, rhsm.service, virt-who, etc.) and the Candlepin server in several ways:

+* by using Wireshark,
+* by reading Candlepin logs,
+* by setting environment variables listed below.

 Debug Environment Variables
 ---------------------------